mindspore-ai/docs/docs/mindelec/docs/source_en/parameterization.md

 ![test_picture](./images/parameterization/test_picture.JPG)

-You can also use the `vision.plot_s11` module in MindElec to draw the comparison chart of the predicted and true S11 values, as shown in the following figure.
+You can also use the `vision.plot_s11` module in MindSpore Elec to draw the comparison chart of the predicted and true S11 values, as shown in the following figure.

 ![S11_test_bow](./images/parameterization/S11_test_bow.jpg)

-The orange dashed line indicates the simulation of the bowtie antenna using the commercial software CST, and the blue solid line indicates the prediction of the MindElec model.
+The orange dashed line indicates the simulation of the bowtie antenna using the commercial software CST, and the blue solid line indicates the prediction of the MindSpore Elec model.
 The relative error between the two is 1.02%.
 The resonance frequency points, corresponding S11 amplitudes and bandwidths of the two curves are basically the same.

-MindElec can quickly obtain the S-parameters of different structures and materials while ensuring that the error between MindElec and commercial software is small.
+MindElec can quickly obtain the S-parameters of different structures and materials while ensuring that the error between MindSpore Elec and commercial software is small.